TheJelmega/prog-lang/design/README.md

 A struct pattern can match struct, enum, and union values that match the defined criteria in the subpatterns.
 The also allow for the value to be deconstructed to its members.

+Struct pattern can also have an inferred path by starting it with a '.'

 There are 3 ways of matching elements:
 - Using a tuple element in case of tuple-like types
 - Using a values name, followed by a pattern